Welcome to EGEE 120!

 New to EGEE 120?

-Registered students should begin with the Course Orientation, located in the menu on the left.
+Registered students should begin with the Course Orientation (see the Orientation tab).

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.